 The Company accounts for its Class A common stock subject to possible redemption in accordance with the guidance in ASC 480.
-Class A common stock subject to mandatory redemption (if any) is classified as liability instruments and are measured at fair value.
-Conditionally redeemable Class A common stock (including Class A common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) are classified as temporary equity.
+Class A common stock subject to mandatory redemption (if any) is classified as liability instruments and is measured at fair value.
+Conditionally redeemable Class A common stock (including Class A common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) is classified as temporary equity.
 At all other times, Class A common stock is classified as stockholders' deficit.
-The Public Shares feature certain redemption rights that are considered to be outside of our control and subject to the occurrence of uncertain future events.
-Accordingly, as of June 30, 2022 and December 31, 2021, 30,000,000 shares of Class A common stock subject to possible redemption is presented at redemption value as temporary equity outside of the stockholders' deficit section of the condensed balance sheets.
+The Public Shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of uncertain future events.
+Accordingly, as of June 30, 2023 and December 31, 2022, 4,154,572 and 30,000,000 shares of Class A common stock subject to possible redemption are presented at redemption value, respectively, as temporary equity outside of the stockholders' deficit section of the condensed balance sheets.